Gun-rights activists gear up for show of force in Virginia

 Extremist groups have blanketed social media and online forums with ominous messages and hinted at potential violence.
 The FBI said it arrested three men linked to a violent white supremacist group Thursday who were planning to attend the rally in Richmond, according to a law enforcement official who spoke to The Associated Press on condition of anonymity to discuss an active investigation.

 Democrats have permanently banned guns inside the Capitol, and Gov. Ralph Northam declared a temporary state of emergency Wednesday that bans all weapons, including guns, from Capitol Square, during the rally to prevent “armed militia groups storming our Capitol.”
-Gun-rights groups have asked the Virginia Supreme Court to rule Northam’s declaration unconstitutional, but the court on Friday upheld the ban.
+Gun-rights groups asked the Virginia Supreme Court to rule Northam’s declaration unconstitutional, but the court on Friday upheld the ban.

 Northam said there were credible threats of violence – like weaponized drones being deployed over Capitol Square.
-On Friday, t he FAA issued a temporary flight restriction, including for drones, over Capitol airspace during the rally.
+On Friday, the FAA issued a temporary flight restriction, including for drones, over Capitol airspace during the rally.

-The governor said some of the rhetoric used by groups planning to attend Monday’s rally is reminiscent of that used ahead of the white nationalist rally in Charlottesville on May 13, 2017.
+The governor said some of the rhetoric used by groups planning to attend Monday’s rally is reminiscent of that used ahead of the white nationalist rally in Charlottesville in August 2017.
 One woman was killed and more than 30 other people were hurt when a white supremacist drove his car into a crowd of counter protesters there.

 The Virginia State Police, the Virginia Capitol Police and the Richmond Police are all coordinating the event and have plans for a huge police presence at Monday’s rally that will include both uniformed and plainclothes officers.
 Police plan to limit access to Capitol Square to only one entrance and have warned rally-goers that they may have to wait hours to get past security screening.

-Note: This story has been updated to correct the date of the Charlottesville rally.